SanteriHetekivi/Clevo-NS50MU-fan-controller/readme.md

 ## License

 This project is licensed under the GNU General Public License v3 or any later version (GPL-3.0-or-later).
-See [LICENSE][LICENSE].
+See [LICENSE](LICENSE).

 ## Acknowledgments